boazbk/tcs/OLD_lec_03_computation.md

 ## Further explorations

-Some topics related to this lecture that might be accessible to advanced students include:
+Some topics related to this chapter that might be accessible to advanced students include:

 (to be completed)